nurkiewicz/benchmarks/src/main/docs/inlining.md

 	}

-Encouraged by some interesting input after [my article about `@Cacheable` overhead](http://nurkiewicz.blogspot.no/2013/01/cacheable-overhead-in-spring.html) I wrote a quick benchmark to compare the overhead of over-extracted `ConcreteAdder` and `VirtualAdder` (to see virtual call overhead).
+Encouraged by some interesting readers input after [my article about `@Cacheable` overhead](http://nurkiewicz.blogspot.no/2013/01/cacheable-overhead-in-spring.html) I wrote a [quick benchmark](https://github.com/nurkiewicz/benchmarks/blob/master/src/main/java/com/blogspot/nurkiewicz/inlining/InliningBenchmark.java) to compare the overhead of over-extracted `ConcreteAdder` and `VirtualAdder` (to see virtual call overhead).
 Results are unexpected and a bit ambiguous.
 I run the same benchmark on two machines, same software but the second one has more cores and is 64 bit:

 ![Diagram](https://raw.github.com/nurkiewicz/spring-cacheable-benchmark/master/src/main/docs/img/caching_timing.png)